cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 #### 2.3 Running the Agent
 ##### 2.3.1 Precursor
-Place the Excel workbook at the `root/data` directory.
-In the `config` directory, modify the `client.properties` to specify the KG and RDB endpoints accordingly.
+In the `root/config` directory, modify the `client.properties` to specify the KG and RDB endpoints accordingly.

-There is no requirement to include a [mapping file](#13-mapping-file) unless there is a preceding file, which can be [retrieved](#131-retrieval-of-mapping-file-in-docker).
+In the `root/data` directory, please place the Excel workbook, and if there is a preceding file, the [mapping file](#13-mapping-file), which must be named as `excel.properties`.
+Note that the mapping file will be automatically generated otherwise.

 Run the agent by sending a POST request with the required JSON Object to `http://localhost:3050/historical-house45-utilities-agent/retrieve`.
 Two parameters are required.
 A sample request is as follows:
 ```
 POST http://localhost:3050/historical-house45-utilities-agent/retrieve
 Content-Type: application/json
-{"clientProperties":"TIMESERIES_CLIENTPROPERTIES", "excelProperties":"EXCELPROPERTIES"}
+{"clientProperties":"TIMESERIES_CLIENTPROPERTIES"}

 // Written in curl syntax (as one line)
-curl -X POST --header "Content-Type: application/json" -d "{'clientProperties':'TIMESERIES_CLIENTPROPERTIES', 'excelProperties':'EXCELPROPERTIES'}" localhost:3050/historical-house45-utilities-agent/retrieve
+curl -X POST --header "Content-Type: application/json" -d "{'clientProperties':'TIMESERIES_CLIENTPROPERTIES'}" localhost:3050/historical-house45-utilities-agent/retrieve
 ```
 If the agent ran successfully, a JSON Object would be returned as follows:
 ```